 During my ongoing literature review I often discover interesting facts about things I’ve never thought about.
 Sometimes I can connect these facts with my own observations: The result is mostly a completely new idea why things are as they are.
 Maybe these ideas are new to you, too.
 Therefore I’ll share my new science based knowledge with you!

-This week: This time, I think about the problems of simulating physically energetic moments in computer games.
+This week: This time, I think about the problems that occur when trying to play older computer games.

 It is Eastern and hence a very good opportunity to take a few days off and visit my parents.
 Staying in my old room, I can see my collection of computer games I bought and played as a teenager.
 Looking through the titles brings back some great memories and the desire to play some of them again: Commandos, Unreal Tournament, Command and Conquer Red Alert, Tomb Raider, The Settlers 2, Half-Life, etc.

 Playing the games of the Commandos series was a fantastic time.
 The strategy games challenged a player with the goal to complete difficult missions with only a handful soldiers of which each had unique abilities.
 In this way, players had to combine those abilities to silently move through the maps and complete the objectives, e.g., destroying a dam or taking out a dangerous sniper.
 Thus far, the tactical real-time strategy gameplay of Commandos is unmatched.